brandonwu694/Pokemon-Stats-Project/README.md

 This project builds a regression model to predict a Pokemon's `total_points` from non-battle-summary features in the cleaned Pokedex dataset.

+## Pokedex dataset source

+- The initial dataset used for this project comes from [Master Pokemon Dataset with corpus version on Kaggle](https://www.kaggle.com/datasets/hanicier/master-pokemon-dataset-with-corpus-version).
+- Use that dataset as the source for `pokedex.csv` and place it in `data/raw/`.

+## Evolution dataset source

+- The evolution-stage dataset used in this project comes from [Daalma7/PokemonDataScience](https://github.com/Daalma7/PokemonDataScience).
+- In that repository, the original file is located at `data/Pokemon.csv`.
+- For this project, rename that file to `pokemon_evolutions.csv` and place it in `data/raw/`.

 ## How To Run

 Place the required raw input files in `data/raw/`: